zhiyb/hpce-2016-cw5-yz4116/readme.md

   - Any changes will happen in an additive way (none are expected for this CW)

   - Bug-fixes to `include` stuff are still welcome.

+- You own the files in the `provider` directory

+  - You'll be replacing the implementation of `XXXXProvider::Execute` in `provider/xxxx.hpp` with something (hopefully) faster.

+  - A good starting point is to replace the implementation of `XXXXProvider::Execute` with a copy of the body of `XXXXPuzzle::ReferenceExecute`, and check that it still does the same thing.

+  - The reason for the indirection is to force people to have an unmodified reference version available at all times, as it tends to encourage testing.

 - The public entry point to your code is via `puzzler::PuzzleRegistrar::UserRegisterPuzzles`, which must be compiled into the static library `lib/libpuzzler.a`.